shujaurrahman/Covisurance/README.md

 ##### User panel:
 - Register/Sign Up.
-- Authetication of Email usimg SMTP
+- Authetication of Email using SMTP
 - Sign in and View User profile.
 - Reset Password by email authentication (SMTP).
-- Update prfile pic or update details.
+- Update profile pic or update details.
 - Change Password.
 - Apply any Policy from User profile Dassboard.
-- Pay premium of Current Policy -> Secure razopay gateway.
+- Pay premium EMI of Current Policy -> Secure razopay gateway.
 - Claim the insured Policy.
 - View all the applied policy in My policy.
 - Download the soft copy of Applied Policy.
-- Mail soft copy of current policy to your email.
+- Mail soft copy of current policy to your registered email.
 - Chat with other users, Discuss policies with them.
 - Chat with admin in case of any problem.
 - Get dedicated Notification for every activity in  Notification panel.